Mythbusters123/blog.themyth.dev/content/future_workstation.md

 computer you don't even use that much that you have to use on the plane or in the car.
-Portability is what I will strive for in my new workstation because I know just how much it sucks to only have your phone or iPad, which aren't that useable, especially when it comes to programming and doing normal tasks with maximum productivity, tablets and phones just don't cut it.
+Portability is what I will strive for in my new workstation because I know just how much it sucks to only have your phone or iPad, which aren't that usable, especially when it comes to programming and doing normal tasks with maximum productivity, tablets and phones just don't cut it.

 However, I would not only use these JUST because of the portability.
 While one